MansoorCM/sortingVisualizer/README.md

 ## List screen
 <img src="list.jpg" width=150>

 ## Sorted list
 <img src="sorted.jpg" width=150>
-the sorted list is in violet color to indicate that the sorting is complete.
+A delay is added in to the sorting algorithm to show the animation. the sorted list is in violet color to indicate that the sorting is complete.

 ## Settings page
 <img src="settings.jpg" width=150>